Khushleen05/Java-Spring-Hibernate-Examples-Dependency-Injection-CRUD-and-Transaction-Management/README.md

 ## Java-Spring-Hibernate-Examples-Dependency-Injection-CRUD-and-Transaction-Management

-A collection of simple Java programs demonstrating core Spring and Hibernate concepts in both plain Java (for online compilers) and Spring Boot setups.
+A collection of simple Java programs demonstrating core Spring and Hibernate concepts
 Covers:

 Part A: Spring Dependency Injection using Java-based configuration (@Configuration, @Bean, @Autowired)